How to Translate “Excuse me” into Italian

 May I come in?
 Wow, what a beautiful home!

-Many beginners make confusion between scusi/mi scusi and scusa.
+Many beginners make confused between scusi/mi scusi and scusa.
 And to be fair, I can’t blame them.

 Many A1 learners usually regard them as present tenses of the Italian verb scusare (“to excuse“):

 - Lui/Lei scusa

 So why should we use the 3rd person’s present tense when asking for permission?